cratstarc/opndrive/docs/architecture/components.md

 ### 1. Custom Hooks for Logic

-Instead of putting complex logic in components, OpnDrive extracts it into custom
+Instead of putting complex logic in components, Opndrive extracts it into custom
 hooks:

 ```typescript